Christian Roa: Cincinnati Reds

 The Cincinnati Reds selected Roa in the second round with the 48th overall pick in the 2020 MLB draft.
 He signed with the Reds for $1.5 million.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the pandemic.
 To begin the 2021 season, he was assigned to the Daytona Tortugas of the Low-A Southeast.
 He was placed on the injured list in May with a right elbow flexor mass strain, and did not return to play until mid-July.
 In early August, he was promoted to the Dayton Dragons of the High-A Central.
 Over 15 games (13 starts) between the two clubs, Roa went 4–3 with a 3.53 ERA and 67 strikeouts over 58 2/3 innings.
 He opened the 2022 season on the injured list, but was activated in early May and assigned to Dayton.
 In late August, he was promoted to the Chattanooga Lookouts of the Double-A Southern League.
 Over twenty starts between both teams, Roa went 6–3 with a 3.56 ERA and 102 strikeouts over ninety innings.
 He was selected to play in the Arizona Fall League for the Glendale Desert Dogs after the season.

 On November 14, 2022, the Reds added Roa to their 40-man roster to protect him from the Rule 5 draft.
 Roa opened the 2023 season with Chattanooga and was promoted to the Louisville Bats of the Triple-A International League during the season.
-Over 28 games (25 starts) between the two teams, he went 5–9 with a 5.16 ERA and 170 strikeouts over 120 1/3 innings.
+Over 28 games (25 starts) between the two affiliates, he went 5–9 with a 5.16 ERA and 170 strikeouts over 120 1/3 innings.
 Roa was optioned to Louisville to begin the 2024 season.
 In 23 games for Louisville, he compiled a 4–5 record and 5.55 ERA with 47 strikeouts over 48 2/3 innings pitched.
 On August 19, 2024, Roa was placed on the 60-day injured list with a right shoulder sprain.

 Miami Marlins

 On November 1, 2024, Roa was claimed off waivers by the Miami Marlins.
 He was removed from the 40-man roster and sent outright to the Triple-A Jacksonville Jumbo Shrimp on November 15.
+On June 27, 2025, Roa, Matt Pushard, Anderson Pilar, and George Soriano threw a combined no-hitter against the Nashville Sounds.
 In 47 relief appearances for Jacksonville, Roa compiled a 9–2 record and 2.83 ERA with 61 strikeouts and two saves across 57 1/3 innings pitched.
-On September 6, 2025, Roa was promoted to the major leagues.
+On September 6, Roa was promoted to the major leagues for the first time.
 He debuted the same day against the Philadelphia Phillies, pitching two innings, recording one walk and three strikeouts.
 Roa was optioned back to Triple-A Jacksonville on September 8.
 On November 6, Roa was removed from the 40-man roster and sent outright to Jacksonville.
 He elected free agency the following day.